dictation-toolbox/dragonfly-scripts/README.md

 # dragonfly-scripts

+__Note: This text is currently not accurate, will be updated soon.__

 So far, this repository contains mostly modules provided with the Dragonfly [command-modules repository](http://dragonfly-modules.googlecode.com/svn/trunk/command-modules/documentation/index.html).

 My additions are a Git commands module and a debug module.